Sanjay Pugalia

-Pugalia has been a leader of several of the private, independent channels as India's media industry was developing 24-news channels beginning in the 1990s – Aaj Tak, Zee News, Star News and now CNBC Awaaz—all of which competed against Doordarshan, India's public television network, and its DD News.
+Star News and now CNBC Awaaz—all of which competed against Doordarshan, India's public television network, and its DD News.
 The independent TV channels gave Hindi-language journalism in India a visible platform from which to compete against English-language journalism, which created a shift toward Hindi during this era.

 Personal

 Sanjay Pugalia grew up in Sahibganj, Jharkhand, where his father was a businessman.
 Pugalia has university degrees in history and political science.
 During his student years, he read a magazine called Ravivaar, which was edited by Surendra Pratap Singh and Pugalia says this Hindi-language publication influenced him to begin a career in journalism.
 He is listed as a founding member of the Foundation for Media Professionals, which is a journalism association for all professionals regardless of format.

 Career

 In more than 25 years as a journalist, Sanjay Pugalia has worked in both print and broadcast journalism.
 He has worked with The Times Group, Business Standard, Aaj tak, Zee News, Star News, and CNBC Awaaz.
 While he has worked in Hindi and English journalism, he has primarily been a Hindi-language journalist.